yogsototh/Scratch/content/html/en/blog/2010-05-24-Trees--Pragmatism-and-Formalism.md

 3. resolve the problem using a simple perl script[^2]

 You can try if you want.
 If you attack the problem directly opening an editor, I assure you, it will certainly be not so simple.
 I can tell that, because it's what I've done.
 And I must say I lost almost a complete day at work trying to resolve this.
-Each time, I made a try, each time I was close, but not on the solution.
 There was also, many small problems around that make me lose more than two days for this problem.

 Why after two days did I was unable to resolve this problem which seems so simple?